wfe8006/bitmart/README.md

 # Installation
 * Download and extract the source code
 * Enable url rewrite, for nginx: rewrite ^(.+)$ /index.php?kohana_uri=$1 last;
-* Install Bitmart database from the dump file - <project_root>/database/bitmart.sql.tar.gz
+* Install Bitmart database from the dump file - *project_root*/database/bitmart.sql.tar.gz
-* Customize the settings: <project_root>/kohana/config/*
+* Customize the settings: *project_root*/kohana/config/*
   * config/hybridauth.php - configure credentials of each service provider (eg: Facebook/Google/Yahoo) in order to support social login
   * config/database.php - Postgresql database credentials
   * config/general.php - Configure site name, base url, s3-compatible credentials, cryptocurrencies settings and more.
-* After you have got sphinxsearch up and running, copy and modify <project_root>/database/sphinx.conf accordingly.
+* After you have got sphinxsearch up and running, copy and modify *project_root*/database/sphinx.conf accordingly.
-* Edit the settings in  <project_root>/database/populate_category.php and run the script to copy category records to sphinx index.
+* Edit the settings in  *project_root*/database/populate_category.php and run the script to copy category records to sphinx index.
 * Compile/download and run cryptocurrency daemon.
 For example, if you plan to accept Bitcoin, make sure bitcoind is running.
 It's needed so that when a new transaction hits the wallet, Bitmart will be notified via a transaction hash and process the transaction accordingly.
-You can turn the following command into a service, /opt/crypto/bitcoind -datadir=/opt/crypto/bitcoin -daemon -blocknotify="curl http://<your_site>/callback/block/btc/%s" -walletnotify="curl http://<your_site>/callback/wallet/
+You can turn the following command into a service, /opt/crypto/bitcoind -datadir=/opt/crypto/bitcoin -daemon -blocknotify="curl http://*your_site*/callback/block/btc/%s" -walletnotify="curl http://*your_site*/callback/wallet/
-* Configure a cron job to run <project_root>/database/convert_currency.php, it will fetch the currency prices via openexchangerates JSON API and update <project_root>/kohana/application/general.php accordingly
+* Configure a cron job to run *project_root*/database/convert_currency.php, it will fetch the currency prices via openexchangerates JSON API and update *project_root*/kohana/application/general.php accordingly

-# Known Issues /Todo
+# Known Issues / Todo
-* <project_root>/kohana/application/general.php contains hardcoded cryptocurrency exchange rate, it's supposed to be updated via third-party exchange such as bittrex and cryptsy.
+* *project_root*/kohana/application/general.php contains hardcoded cryptocurrency exchange rate, it's supposed to be updated via third-party exchange such as bittrex and cryptsy.